There are currently no active tropical systems in the North Atlantic.

 The World Meteorological Organization (WMO) has not officially designated any agency to provide advisories on tropical or subtropical cyclones in the South Atlantic Ocean. (south of the Equator in the Southern Hemisphere) A list of Regional Specialized Meteorological Centres (RSMCs) and Tropical Cyclone Warning Centres (TCWCs) that have been designated by the WMO can be found here.
 While many of the regions in which tropical cyclones form have agencies that have been designated to have regional responsibility, a few areas where tropical cyclones occur less frequently do not have such an agency, including the South Atlantic.

 Since 2011, the Brazilian Navy has named tropical cyclones in METAREA V, one of over 20 METAREA regions around the world for which various agencies have a responsibility to provide meteorological information to mariners.
 Brazil names storms in the region they are responsible for issuing other meteorological information for even though they are not officially designated as a RSMC or TCWC.
 You can learn more about storms that form in this region in the next section on this page.
-You can view a map of all the METAREAs at the WMO or on this site.
+You can view a map of all the METAREAs at the WMO.
 If you would like to know more about METAREAs, which are used in part as part of the Global Maritime Distress and Safety System (GMDSS), you an visit the Wikipedia article here.

 Wikipedia has a page about South Atlantic tropical cyclones that contains a lot of information about South Atlantic tropical cyclones, especially from 2011 onward.